Important Information for Out-of-State Students Attempting to Enroll in Online Classes

 - For complaints regarding grades follow the San Bernardino Valley College policies found on pages 27 and 30 of the SBVC catalog.
 For other complaints follow the "Student Grievance and Due Process" section of the SBVC catalog.

 - If an issue cannot be resolved internally, you may file a complaint with your state.
 WCET provides links to the phone numbers, e-mail, and/or links to state educational agencies.
+And here is a direct link to a list of the offices in each state where complaints may be addressed.

 - San Bernardino Valley College is accredited by the Accrediating Commission for Community and Junior Colleges (ACCJC) under the Western Association of Schools and Colleges (WASC).
 The ACCJC site provides complaint procedures against the accrediting commission or its accredited institutions.